yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/Before the HOL_02.md

 ### Task 4: Start the Docker application.

 1. Minimize the browser and open the **Docker application** from the LabVM desktop.
+You may find that docker is stopping abruptly, try starting it multiple times to fix it.

    ![](media/d4.png)